MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 End of last year, [AWS Lambda](https://aws.amazon.com/lambda), Amazon's popular Function as a Service (FaaS) offering, [announced](https://aws.amazon.com/blogs/compute/announcing-c-sharp-support-for-aws-lambda) C# support based on the .NET Core runtime.

 Which is neat, because there's a lot of interesting things you can do with Lambda.
 One of them is hosting [custom skills for Amazon Alexa](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function), Amazon's voice interface for Echo, for free.
 I'll blog about that use case in a later post.
+Spoiler alert: "Alexa, any answers to my Stack Overflow questions?"

 One of the first things I like to set up in a new tech ecosystem is a continuous integration (CI) pipeline.
 This post describes a simple CI setup for C#/.NET Core code to Amazon Lambda.